awsdocs/aws-control-tower-guide/doc_source/how-control-tower-works.md

 Currently, all preventive guardrails work globally\.
 Detective guardrails, however, only work in regions where AWS Control Tower is supported\.

-## How AWS Control Tower Works With Roles to Create Accounts<a name="roles-how"></a>
+## How AWS Control Tower Works With Roles to Create and Manage Accounts<a name="roles-how"></a>

 AWS Control Tower creates a customer's account by calling the `CreateAccount` API of AWS Organizations\.
 When AWS Organizations creates this account, it creates a role within that account, which AWS Control Tower names by passing in a parameter to the API\.
 The name is `AWSControlTowerExecution`\.

-AWS Control Tower takes over the `AWSControlTowerExecution` role for all accounts created by AccountFactory\.
+AWS Control Tower takes over the `AWSControlTowerExecution` role for all accounts created by Account Factory\.
 Using this role, AWS Control Tower baselines the account and applies mandatory \(and any other enabled\) guardrails, which results in creation of other roles\.
 These roles in turn are used by other services, such as AWS Config\.

+**Note**
-**Note:** To baseline an account is the process of setting up its blueprints and guardrails\.
+To baseline an account is to set up its blueprints and guardrails\.
 The baselining process also sets up the centralized logging and security audit roles on the account, as part of deploying the blueprints\.